Premises Liability Attorneys

 3. Dram Shop

-In colonial times, alcoholic beverages were sold by the dram, which equals approximately an eighth of a fluid ounce.
+In colonial times, alcoholic beverages were sold by the dram (roughly an eighth of a fluid ounce).
 By legal definition, a dram shop is a bar, tavern, or another establishment that sells alcoholic beverages.
-The State of Illinois’ Liquor Control Act of 1934 created a cause of action against owners of such businesses for physical injuries to people, damage to tangible property, or loss of society caused by an intoxicated person.

 4. Negligent Inspection